bones0xab/AI-Algorithms/Code_of_Algo/Python_Algorithmes/README.md

 ---

-**Explication of the Algorithm** First of all BFS is an algorithm of non informational process, where he test the noeuds each one from the top to bottom ( length path ).
+**Explication of the Algorithm** First of all BFS is an algorithm of non informational process, where he test the nods each one from the top to bottom ( length path ).

 Let's explain more detaily :

--> Imagine you have a graph start with A and the user choose as destination I.
+-> Imagine you have a graph starting with A and the user chooses as destination I.
-(See the graph in bottom)
+(See the graph in the bottom)

 ![image](https://github.com/user-attachments/assets/3de6870f-6da5-4ede-bb67-b203af948daa)

-The BFS start from the top A and use a queue for hundle the nodes in process, If a node is tested and their children are in the queue, we can use the methode of colors or we made it in the Close and tested nodes and vice versa...
+The BFS starts from the top A and uses a queue for handle the nodes in process, If a node is tested and its children are in the queue, we can use the method of colors or we made it in the Close and tested nodes and vice versa...

-Also i want to explain that when we made for example A in the queue and next we replace it into the closed nodes and insert their children (we mading the attention to the ordre of the alphabets !!!) and so one ...
+Also i want to explain that when we made for example A in the queue and next we replaced it into the closed nodes and inserted their children (we paid the attention to the order of the alphabet!!!) and so one ...

 This is the code :